ryoon/netbsd-ddwg/netbsd-ddwg.md

 file dev/qbus/rf.c
 ```

-The first line announces to config(8), that there is a driver called rfc.
+The first line announces to `config(8)`, that there is a driver called `rfc`.
 Since
-other devices may attach to rfc, and it thus represents an interface attribute, we
+other devices may attach to `rfc`, and it thus represents an interface attribute, we
-tell config(8) to use the locator drive.
-Since the rfc driver supports direct
+tell `config(8)` to use the locator `drive`.
+Since the `rfc` driver supports direct
 configuration, it makes sense to allow wildcards, we pass a standard value of -1 to
 the locator.
 (See 2.4 as well as -1.)

-The second line informs config(8), that rfc attaches to the uba bus (=interface attribute).
-Accordingly, the fourth line describes the connection between rf
+The second line informs `config(8)`, that `rfc` attaches to the `uba` bus (=interface attribute).
+Accordingly, the fourth line describes the connection between `rf`
-and rfc.
+and `rfc`.

 The third line is a little bit more interesting.
-This line defines the rf driver and
+This line defines the `rf` driver and
-associates it with the disk attribute (Actually, disk is a "device class", whatever the precise difference between an attribute and a "device class" may be.).
+associates it with the `disk` attribute (Actually, `disk` is a "*device class*", whatever the precise difference between an attribute and a "device class" may be.).

-The last line finally makes sure that the file sys/dev/qbus/rf.c is compiled into the kernel if one of the rfc and / or rf attributes is found in the
+The last line finally makes sure that the file `sys/dev/qbus/rf.c` is compiled into the kernel if one of the `rfc` and / or `rf` attributes is found in the
-current kernel configuration. needs-flag assures that the file rf.h is created
+current kernel configuration. `needs-flag` assures that the file `rf.h` is created
-by config(8) in the compilation directory.
-This file contains #define NRF 1
+by `config(8)` in the compilation directory.
+This file contains `#define NRF 1`
-and #define NRFC 1 if the rf(4) driver is compiled into the kernel and
+and `#define NRFC 1` if the `rf(4)` driver is compiled into the kernel and
-#define NRF 0 and #define NRFC 0 if it isn't.
+`#define NRF 0` and `#define NRFC 0` if it isn't.
 These preprocessor constants
 can be used by other parts of the source code if they depend on the (non-) existence of the driver
 (Up until NetBSD 1.6-release these preprocessor constants are also necessary for handling the Majordevice numbers of the character- and block device nodes.
-Therefore, needs-flag is absolutely necessary in those versions.).
+Therefore, `needs-flag` is absolutely necessary in those versions.).

 #### The device numbers
 As all of you certainly know, device nodes, which appear as files in the file system,